NeighborhoodCompass/2.0/src/data/meta/tracts/mAVEAGE-t.md

 [test]

 ### About the Data
-The average age of death here is reported for 2009 (reflecting records from 2005-2009) and 2014 (reflecting records from 2010-2014).
+The average age of death here is reported as 2009 (reflecting records from 2005-2009) and 2014 (reflecting records from 2010-2014).

 Source: North Carolina State Center for Health Statistics